-The ESOP Scheme is the most important document governing ESOP grants to your employees and you should exercise the best judgment to ensure it is employee-friendly and at the same time protects the company’s interests.
+The ESOP Scheme is the most important document governing ESOP grants to your employees, and you should exercise the best judgment to ensure it is employee-friendly and, at the same time, protects the company’s interests.
 Also, the ESOP Scheme needs to be flexible enough so that the Board or ESOP Committee can override some of the provisions.
-For example, it is quite common to have different vesting schedules for different employees without needing a change in the ESOP Scheme document itself.
+For example, it is quite common to have different vesting schedules for different employees without changing the ESOP Scheme document itself.
 It’s important to note that a change in the Scheme document is somewhat difficult later on as you may have to take written consent from all the employees who have been given ESOP grants already.

 Disclaimer: This article has been prepared for general guidance on the subject matter and does not constitute professional advice.
 The matters described herein are general in nature and have not been evaluated based on applicable laws.
 You should not act upon the information contained in this note without obtaining specific professional advice.
 No representation or warranty (express or implied) is given as to the accuracy or completeness of the information contained in this note.
 LetsVenture Technologies Private Limited, its partners, employees, and agents accept no liability and disclaim all responsibility for the consequences of you or anyone else acting or refraining to act in reliance on the information contained in this publication or for any decision based on it.
 Without prior permission of LetsVenture Technologies Private Limited, this note may not be quoted in whole or in part or otherwise referred to any person or in any documents.